 The rainforest as a carbon sink

-According to estimates, rainforests store 250 billion tons of CO2, much of it in peat forests.
+An estimated 250 billion tons of CO2 are stored in rainforests, much of it in peat forests.
 Globally, this is equal to 90 times the man-made greenhouse gas emissions per year.
 40 percent of the oxygen in the atmosphere comes from rainforests.
 While the metaphor of forests as the “lungs of the Earth” does not fit perfectly, it certainly does underscore their vital role.

-Rainforests are increasingly unable to act as climate stabilizers: On the contrary: When they are destroyed for plantations, grazing area or mining projects, vast amounts of the greenhouse gases CO2, methane and nitrogen oxides are released.
+Rainforests are increasingly unable to act as climate stabilizers.
+When they are destroyed for plantations, grazing area or mining projects, vast amounts of the greenhouse gases CO2, methane and nitrogen oxides are released.
 The loss of peat forests is particularly devastating.
 According to a study published by Nature, rainforests could change from carbon sinks to carbon emitters solely due to changing climatic conditions from 2035 onward – thus accelerating catastrophic climate change.
 This is apparently already the case in the Amazonia.

 Moreover, tipping points should not be viewed in isolation, but as a series of cascading effects: When one domino falls, it topples the next one.
 A tipping of the West African monsoon could thus have devastating consequences for Amazonia.
 A regional shift in precipitation patterns could result in the greening of the Sahara and, as a result, less desert dust being blown across the Atlantic.
 This would deprive the Amazon rainforest of an important source of fertilizer.